Mac Mini Updates Are Good, But Not Enough - The Mac Observer

 However, the update probably didn’t go quite as far as I would like.
 The form factor does not need a major overhaul – the space grey box looks great, but some changes would not go amiss.
 One small example – the Mac mini supports two 4K displays but only has one HDMI port.
 Other displays can be added using the Thunderbolt 3 ports.
 However, I can definitely see circumstances in which an additional HDMI would be useful.
 Perhaps also some of the ports (particularly the headphone jack,) could be moved from being hidden around the back.
 I’m sure Apple could make the device look slick and improve accessibility at the same time.

 The Mac mini is a really good, versatile machine.
-With a bit more love from Apple, it could become a great one.
+With a bit more love from Apple it could become a great one.

+I’m waiting on beter graphics.
+I’d like support for 2 5K monitors, but guess that’s wishful thinking.

+I’m actually glad they didn’t upgrade it too much, since I just bought one a month ago.
+It would have been a bit irritating if they upgraded something I actually cared about.
+Like the graphics, processor, or a second HDMI port.